 As you can see, smoking is associated with a higher heart-attack risk than vaping.

-But we shouldn't ignore the increased heart-attack risk associated with daily e-cigarette use.
+But the 1.7 increased heart-attack risk associated with daily e-cigarette use is alarming nonetheless.

 Interestingly enough, former and someday e-cigarette use was not associated with having an increased risk of heart attack.